MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 <!-- ------------------------------ -->
 #### HoloLens 2

 Starting with the Windows 11 update for HoloLens 2, a WebView2 Preview is now available on HoloLens 2 devices.
 The WebView2 Preview is available in the Insider Preview for Microsoft HoloLens.
-To access this preview, you must be enrolled in the Windows Insider Program; see [Start receiving Insider builds](/hololens/hololens-insider#start-receiving-insider-builds) in _Insider preview for Microsoft HoloLens_.
-See also [Update HoloLens 2](/hololens/hololens-update-hololens).
+For more information, see [Get started with WebView2 in HoloLens 2 Unity apps (Preview)](./get-started/hololens2.md).